We need men with moral courage to speak and write their real thoughts, and to stand by their convictions, even to the very death.

 Meaning

-In the quote “We need men with moral courage to speak and write their real thoughts, and to stand by their convictions, even to the very death.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that fear is natural but not decisive.
+“We need men with moral courage to speak and write their real thoughts, and to stand by their convictions, even to the very death.” presents a viewpoint centered on courage.
+It implies that bravery means acting despite fear and encourages us to remember that fear is natural but not decisive.

 Theme